stfc/PSyclone/tutorial/training/users/lfric/README.md

 The explanation can be found [here](#explanation-for-applying-openmp).

-Optional: You can set the environment variable `$OMP_NUM_THREADS` to an appropriate value and execute the compiled binary.
+Optional: You can compile this example using `make comple`.
+Then set the environment variable `$OMP_NUM_THREADS` to an appropriate value and execute the compiled binary.
 The kernel will print out which thread number is executing which column indices.
+More explanations in [this] (#explanation-for-applying-openmp) section.